Noaaan/MythicMetals/PATCHNOTES.md

+# 0.14.1
+Forced the usage of owo-lib-0.7.2-no-cme (1.18.2 only).
+Updated Metallurgium Pickaxe texture.

 # 0.15.0 and 0.14.0
 This update finally brings Mythic Metals to 1.19 (with an update for 1.18 too!).
 It also features an initial Carmot re-work, some new ore variants + features, and the next balance pass.